 Architecting high-performance data pipelines for real-time decision-making is a complex endeavor.
-Here are some tips on how to address the issue.
+Here are some tips on how to do it.

 It may seem like everyone has their AI models up and running.
 Announcements have appeared all over the place for companies deploying something they’re calling AI into general operations, customer experience tools, and platforms.
 But behind all these announcements is a secret; many companies still don’t feel in control of their AI deployments.
 According to Deloitte’s 2022 report, “State of AI In the Enterprise, Fifth Edition,” self-identified AI “underachievers” increased by 29% from previous reports.
 Companies may implement AI, but getting the expected value is an entirely different story.